papr8ka/-lwjgl-basics-wiki/Home.md

 ![ZIP](http://i.imgur.com/Dkvp0.png)

-Then, simply open the project to start testing.
+Then, simply open the Eclipse project to start testing.
 Ensure your LWJGL JARs and natives have been set correctly in [Eclipse](http://www.lwjgl.org/wiki/index.php?title=Setting_Up_LWJGL_with_Eclipse), [NetBeans](http://www.lwjgl.org/wiki/index.php?title=Setting_Up_LWJGL_with_NetBeans) or [IntelliJ](http://www.lwjgl.org/wiki/index.php?title=Setting_Up_LWJGL_with_IntelliJ_IDEA), and include lwjgl-basics as a class library. lwjgl-basics also uses PNGDecoder.jar as a dependency, which can be downloaded [here](http://twl.l33tlabs.org/textureloader/).

 See the [tests](https://github.com/mattdesl/lwjgl-basics/tree/master/test/mdesl/test) package to get started with some basic examples.